 - D-mannose or fructose, starches non-digestible by birds, selectively stimulate the growth and the activity of the “good” gut flora

-- Fructooligosaccharides decrease perfringens and E. coli in the gut and increase the diversity of Lactobacillus Spp.
+- Fructooligosaccharides decrease C. perfringens and E. coli in the gut and increase the diversity of Lactobacillus Spp.
 (Kim et al., 2011)

 Organic acids are often used in animal diets to improve intestinal health.